HamedFathi/hamedfathi.github.io/source/_posts/the-dotnet-world-mixin.md

 ## 3. Stateful Mixins with Extension Methods

-For stateful mixins using extension methods, we can use the `ConditionalWeakTable` class, which lets us associate additional data with instances of a class without altering the class itself.
+We can use the `ConditionalWeakTable` class for stateful mixins using extension methods, which lets us associate additional data with class instances without altering the class itself.
 This approach uses a marker interface and a static extension class, with the `ConditionalWeakTable` holding the state of the mixin.

+The `ConditionalWeakTable<TKey, TValue>` is used in stateful mixins in C# because it holds weak references to its keys, allowing them to be garbage collected when no other strong references exist.
+Unlike a regular `Dictionary`, where keys (and associated values) are kept in memory as long as the dictionary exists, potentially causing memory leaks or undesired extension of object lifetimes, `ConditionalWeakTable` allows the garbage collector to automatically remove the entries when the key objects are collected, thus ensuring more efficient memory usage and preventing unintentional lifetime extension of the associated objects.
+This makes it a preferred choice for associating state with objects in mixins.

 Here's an example of a stateful `IPrintable` mixin, which keeps track of the number of times `Print` has been called: